confluentinc/ksql/docs/developer-guide/serialization.md

 #### Decimal Serialization

-ksqlDB accepts decimals that are serialized either as numbers, or the text representation of the base 10 equivalent.
+ksqlDB accepts decimals that are serialized either as numbers or the text representation of the base 10 equivalent.
 For example, ksqlDB can read JSON data from both formats below: